 • Items that are cheaper at the grocery store (on sale or at their regular price).
 While a lot of things are cheaper at Costco, not everything is.
 For example, the best price I’ve found for organic oats is actually at my local Whole Foods ($1.50/lb in the bulk bins)!

-• Things that are a good deal but I don’t have a place to store them (i.e. 20 rolls of paper towels)
+• Things that are a good deal but I don’t have enough room to store them in my small apartment (i.e. 20 rolls of paper towels)

-• Brands I love that Costco doesn’t carry, like specific ice cream, Siggi’s skyr, etc.
+• Brands I love that Costco doesn’t carry, like specific ice cream, etc.

 I hope this helps if you’re considering getting a Costco membership and trying to decide if it’d be worth it for you!
-I actually scored my membership on Groupon for 50% off, so it may be worth checking to see if any special membership deals are available in your area.
+I scored my original Costco membership on Groupon for 50% off the first year, so it may be worth checking to see if any special membership deals are available in your area.

 I’m really happy with my membership and think that it has more than paid for itself.
-Feel free to let me know if you have any questions about my Costco experience!
+Let me know if you have any questions about my Costco experience!